bhdouglass/clickable/docs/clickable-json.rst

 Placeholders & Environment Variables
 ------------------------------------

 The following placeholders can be used in the clickable.json.
 They are also provided as environment variables during build.
+When passing ``--debug-build`` to Clickable, ``DEBUG_BUILD=1`` is set as an environment variable additionally.

 ====================== ======
 Placeholder            Output